 Use that research to determine how loud your music should be.
 For example, in a 1993 study published by the Association for Consumer Research, the authors report that middle-aged people preferred to shop when music was playing in the foreground, so it's harder to ignore, while those older than 50 preferred music in the background.
 If all of your shoppers are younger, you might need to keep the volume up a bit.
 If everyone is older, quiet might be key.

 Next, think about the music your audience is likely to know.
-Familiar music helps your audience to hum along while they browse, and if the music seems happy or positive, your consumers might reflect those emotions.
+Familiar music helps your audience to hum along while they browse, and if the music in your shop seems happy or positive, your consumers might reflect those emotions.

 It might take some research if you're not in the same age group or economic bracket as your shoppers.
 But once you understand what they're likely to know, and you've dug in to select the happy bits from the catalogue, you're likely to have a playlist that's tailored to your target market.